hefan/solidus_dynamic_variants/README.md

 Caveats
 -------
-Assumes the Variant will be combined and sent after ordering (or is digital).
+Assumes the Variant will be personally created after ordering (or is digital).
-Therefore: If track inventory is on, the newly created variant will have track_inventory = false.
+This Means: If track inventory is on, the newly created variant will have track_inventory = false.

-The newly created variant will have the same sku like the master variant plus a timestamp.
+The newly created variant will have the same SKU like the master variant plus a timestamp.

-When you create Orders in Backend you still need to create the variant by hand.
+When you create Orders in the Backend you still need to create variants by hand.